 Exarchia, and Petralona.
 If you go to the coast around Athens there are lots of places to drink ouzo and eat seafood, especially in Anavissos, Glyfada, Rafina, and Lavrion.
 See my Athens Guide Restaurant Page for more.

-If you are interested in trying or purchasing Ouzo Plomari by Giannatsi you can come to their new modern factory in the hills above the town of Plomari on the road to Melinda.
+If you are interested in trying or purchasing Ouzo Giannatsi you can come to their new modern factory in the hills above the town of Plomari on the road to Melinda.
 They will be happy to explain what makes their ouzo so good.
 If you

 as well as ouzo from the rest of Greece at Angelo the Ouzo King's Ouzo and Traditional Gifts Shop in

 the Plaka on Adrianou Street.
 Don't wait to get to the airport to do your ouzo shopping because your choices will be limited.

 You can't get most of the ouzos I recommend in the US.
 Even in Astoria, New York, a neighborhood full of Greeks we could only find Barbagiannis Blue, Arvanitis and the usual commercial stuff cranked out by the big ouzo exporters for a clientele that they think can't tell the difference between

 ouzo and licorice flavored rubbing alcohol.
 However you can buy ouzo on-line from Greece and Grapes, including their Ouzo Tasting Pack which features several of my favorite ouzos that I wrote about...
 So if you love the information on my web site and you want to send me a gift buy a bottle of Babatzim,

 Dimino, Pitsalidi, Barbayiannis (green) or Gianatsi and send it to me at 102 Old Pittsboro Rd, Carrboro, NC 27510 USA.
 If I get enough maybe I will open an ouzeri and you can come and drink there for free.

 Read about Mezedes too